 In order to accommodate the scheme, the Council completed the compulsory purchase of two buildings at Miskin Cottages, to be demolished.
 The two buildings were demolished over six weeks, during October and November 2017.

-Major Cardiff Road improvements
+Cardiff Road works

 This image was taken in May 2017, just before works were about to begin.
 It shows the majority of the work site including the A4059 junction, Cardiff Road and the Cwm Cynon Industrial Estate.